top of page

 Felony Criminal Cases

-When further seeking victims assistance, please contact Crystal Allen, Crime Victim Advocate at (740) 566-4388 or email callen@athenssheriff.com
+If you need further assistance, please contact Crystal Allen, Crime Victim Advocate, at (740) 566-4388 or email callen@athenssheriff.com

 bottom of page